Police corruption: Slovakia

-According to corruption watchdog Transparency International, Slovakia is the 17th most corrupt state within Europe and the 59 (out of 178) most corrupt state in the world.
+According to corruption watchdog Transparency International, Slovakia is the 17th most corrupt state within Europe and the 59th (out of 178) most corrupt state in the world.
 There has been heavy criticism of Slovakia for having corrupt political and justice systems.
 In particular, the Gorilla scandal led to a series of protests aimed at ending top-level government corruption.

 In comparison to its neighbours, Slovakia has relatively little corruption within its police force and they are instead assigned the task of breaking the cycle of corruption in other official bodies.
 The police force consists of a special anti-corruption department, a specialized criminal court on corruption and special prosecution units.
-There are a series of laws in Slovakia in the Penal Code which aim to prohibit corruption within all areas of Slovakian society.
-The Strategy of Crime and Prevention in the Slovak Republic (2007-2010) was also created to establish an Anti-Corruption Strategy.
+There are a series of laws in Slovakia in the Penal Code which aim to prohibit corruption within all areas of Slovak society.
+The Strategy of Crime and Prevention in the Slovak Republic (2007–2010) was also created to establish an Anti-Corruption Strategy.
 Within the EU Anti-Corruption Report (2014), the European Commission noted that there were many structural weaknesses in promoting the rule of law whilst Transparency International "considered the police force to be among the weakest institutions in Slovakia".
 This indicates the police force faces challenges in fighting corruption.

 The inefficiencies of the police force in Slovakia would suggest that a certain level of corruption exists within its own structure.
 The Slovak Republic requested the World Bank and the United States Agency for International Development to complete diagnostic surveys of corruption in Slovakia.
 Surveys were conducted in households, enterprises and public offices and the results between the three survey groups showed similarities.
 They all agreed that the health system, the justice system, customs, the National Property Fund and the police were corrupt.
 Within police corruption, the surveys found that traffic police were the ones to be held accountable for the most corruption.
 From 388 household respondents, 37% claimed to have paid a bribe to a police officer at least once, while 19% claimed to have done so several times.
-Moreover, the United States Department of State Country Report on Slovakia found that they were 11 serious cases of police corruption in 2011.
+Moreover, the United States Department of State Country Report on Slovakia found that there were 11 serious cases of police corruption in 2011.
 The most common form of police corruption within Slovakia is the extortion of bribes, which predominantly occurs at traffic stops.

 The low rate of police corruption in Slovakia – besides the traffic police – suggests that the extensive laws against corruption act as a deterrent for police officers.
-While the level of the corruption within the justice system in Slovakia remains quite high, corruption in the police force remains somewhat confined to traffic police and their extortion of minor bribes.
+While the level of corruption within the justice system in Slovakia remains quite high, corruption in the police force remains somewhat confined to traffic police and their extortion of minor bribes.